Elephant Diaries: Large Critter Metaphor Edition

 The French seem to really love their newspapers.
 At least, their government does: The French state will help provide free newspaper subscriptions to teenagers for their 18th birthdays, President Nicolas Sarkozy announced Friday.
 But the bigger gift is for France’s ailing print media.
 Sarkozy also announced a ninefold rise in the state’s support for newspaper …

-Continue reading ‘Elephant Diaries: The French Model’ »
+Continue reading ‘Elephant Diaries: Economies of the Times’ »

 I have no reason to think Albuquerque will become a no-newspaper town, but the set of questions confronting civic life in Seattle as the P-I goes down and the Times teeters are nevertheless worth thinking about in our own context.
 In that regard, I’ve been following the discussions my old college chum Chuck Taylor and …